A showcase of natural biodiversity

 The two acre park is open to the public with COVID-19 physical distancing rules in place.

 Caution: Visitors to the park should be aware that the ground is uneven in places.
 Please proceed with caution and do not walk on the grassed edges of the ponds.

 Location: 1978 Pleasant Valley Road, Spallumcheen BC, just 1 km south of the Armstrong city limit.

-For more information on our programs contact: Barb Craven, Program Manager at 250-546-5021 or e-mail: email@example.com
+For more information about park programs and public access contact Barb Craven at 250-546-5021 or e-mail email@example.com